berkdurmus/trace-station/README.md

 ### Future Considerations for Production-readiness

+- Queue-Based Architecture for Trace Processing: To ensure scalability with increasing demand, we can implement an asynchronous message queue system that efficiently manages multiple concurrent trace analysis requests while maintaining optimal system performance and reliability.

 - Persistent Vector DB: Currently, we are re-creating vector store from scratch everytime.
 Persistent DB can preserve embeddings between sessions, eliminating repeated processing.

 - Evaluation: We can add mechanisms to evaluate our approaches & models.
 (Realtime eval + dataset based eval).

 - Streaming: We can add streaming for better UX during long generations, so that user does not wait for the end of the llm completion.

-- Queue based architecture: In order for our approaches to be scalable, we can have a queue based architecture for handling many requests.

 - Prompt Management: We can implement a re-usable prompt templates and we can use based on the agent we want, it could be something like enum or a constant.